Temporary Car Insurance: What Is It and Do You Need It?

 First of all, if you go this route, it’s important to first make sure that you’re not losing coverage that you actually need.

-Not having coverage for any period of time can leave you open to huge financial liability and cause your premiums to increase when you apply for a new policy.
+Not having coverage for any period of time creates a lapse in coverage can leave you open to huge financial liability and cause your premiums to increase when you apply for a new policy.
 Driving without the minimum required coverage is also illegal in almost every state.

 Most companies will offer a prorated refund for the unused portion of the policy, but they may tack on a surcharge for cancelling before your policy is up.

 As your pocket broker for life, Jerry will help you get a refund if you cancel early and help you avoid paying any cancellation fees.